esphome/esphome-docs/components/select/index.rst

 ``on_value``
 ************

-This automation will be triggered when a new value is published.
+This automation will be triggered when a new value is set/published.
+Even if the value is the same as before.
 In :ref:`Lambdas <config-lambda>` you can get the value from the trigger with ``x`` and the index offset of the selected value with ``i``.

 .. code-block:: yaml